madhuchary/aws_task/README.md

-Apache using Docker in AWS
+Nginx using Docker in AWS

 # Setup your environment